unsw-se2021/Hare/Deliverable_1_Documentation/Problem_Statements/Problem_Statements.md

 # Problem Statement(s)

 ```
-1. Consumers have no immediate, and accessible way to find out about
+1. There is no immediate, and accessible way to find out about
 ingredients in a product while or after shopping.

 2. Consumers cannot quickly verify the health benefits/implications